EightBitGuru/FAST-40/README.md

 The following improvements and enhancements may make it into the project if time, motivation, and code space permit:

 * Optimise the line-redraw logic, which is currently somewhat inefficient
-* Integrate the display matrix setup logic into the RUNSTOP/RESTORE handler
+* Integrate the display matrix setup logic into the RUNSTOP/RESTORE handler for better breakage recovery
-* Add a SHIFT modifier to the CTRL-delay function to toggle a full hold on scrolling until released
+* Add a SHIFT-key modifier to the scroll CTRL-delay logic to toggle a full hold until released
+* Add a CTRL-key modifier to the cursor control logic to allow jumping to the start/end of physical/logical lines
 * Add a bitmap point-plotting routine and an accompanying PLOT command to BASIC
 * Add PEEK/POKE intercepts to allow screen/colour memory access akin to the stock 22x23 text mode
-* Add CTRL-key modifier to the cursor control logic to allow jumping to the start/end of physical/logical lines
-* If more space for code is needed, swap the turbocharged FAST-40 memory test for a simpler block-detection routine and let the stock RAMTAS code at $FD8D 'handle' testing in the usual (not very quick or thorough) way

 Other suggestions and/or pull requests will be reviewed periodically.